cswebdev/cswebdev/README.md

   </ul
 </p>
   <hr>
   Check out my project Closet Swap!
-The coolest feature i've implimented thus far is using ClarifAI to analyze images in order to collect and display meta data on       articles of clothing.
+The coolest feature i've implimented thus far is using ClarifAI to analyze images in order to collect and display metadata on       articles of clothing.
   <br>
   Hosted on Heroku: https://closet-swap.herokuapp.com/
   <br>